 When it comes to the criminal justice system, there are going to be many different people involved who are all going to have a completely different, and very specific role.
 For example, it is going to be the prosecutor’s goal to try and enforce the laws, as they are going to be doing their best to get offenders convicted, meaning that they will be sentenced the appropriate penalties, whatever those may be.

 Another example is going to be a judge.
 The judge is going to be the one decision-maker who will listen to everything that has transpired, look at any evidence that there may be, and then make a decision based on that.
-Finally, the defense attorney is going to be the one person who is on the side of the defendant, trying to help protect their rights.
+Finally, criminal defense attorneys are going to be the one person who is on the side of the defendant, trying to help protect their rights.

 What are Your Rights